meetoseh/backend/docs/db/emotion_users.md

 - `journey_id (integer null references journeys(id) on delete set null)`:
   The journey that the user took as a result of selecting the emotion, if the journey is still available, otherwise null.
+- `status (text not null)`: A json object describing how far the user got within the journey.
+A record is created as soon as the user selects an emotion, but before they've necessarily joined the journey.
+The user still has the opportunity to pick another emotion or decide to leave the website.
+Possible states:
+  - `{"type":"selected"}`: The user has selected the emotion, but hasn't gone to the class or replaced the emotion with a different choice
+  - `{"type":"joined", "joined_at": 0}`: The user actually joined the class,
+    and `joined_at` is the number of seconds since the unix epoch when the user joined the class
+  - `{"type":"replaced", "replaced_at": 0, "replaced_with": "oseh_eu_xyz"}`:
+    The user selected a different emotion. `replaced_at` is the number of seconds since the unix epoch when the user changed their mind, and `replaced_with` is the uid of the new `emotion_users` record that their new choice corresponds to.
 - `created_at (real not null)`: When the user selected the emotion, in seconds since the epoch